-The curriculum map identifies required skills and knowledge necessary to move from one course to the next.
-The curriculum map is used by the faculty to ensure that each course is focused on both the individual course as well as the course in the context of the overall.
-In this handbook, you will find curriculum maps that show where students will encounter and master the skills and knowledge needed to reach their goals.
+The curriculum map identifies the required skills and knowledge necessary to move from one course to the next.
+The faculty uses the curriculum map to ensure that each course is relevant both in terms of singular content as well as in the context of the overall curriculum.
+Curriculum maps in this handbook show where students will encounter and master the skills and knowledge needed to reach their goals.

-The assessment process is used to confirm that students are prepared for the next steps, and also allows the faculty to address any areas needing improvement in order for students to finish successfully.
-That might mean adjusting the journey to fit individual needs.
-The assessment process also informs changes in the curriculum for future students, so that the experience can be progressively successful.
-In this handbook, you will find the places where students' overall progress will be assessed in order to continually improve the process of getting them to their destination.
+The assessment process is used to confirm that students are prepared for their next steps.
+It also allows the faculty to address any areas requiring improvement in order for students to progress and finish successfully.
+That could mean adjusting the journey to fit individual needs.
+The assessment process also informs changes to the curriculum for future students, so that the experience is progressively beneficial.
+This handbook shows how students' overall progress will be assessed in order to continually improve the process of getting them to their destination.

-At the end of their journey-as well as along the way-students will see the development of what they know and of what they can do and demonstrate to others.
+At the end of their journey-as well as along the way-students will see the development of what they know, what they can do, and what they can demonstrate to others.
 These developments are called the RESULTS OF LEARNING.
-From these results, others will know that our students have what it takes to make an impact in their professions, in their lives, and in their communities.
-In this handbook, there are lists of the tangible results of learning in each program.
+From these results, others will know that our students have what it takes to impact their professions, their lives, and their communities in eminently positive ways.
+This handbook lists each program's tangible results of learning.

-In addition, students will find the courses, as well as the other experiences-such as travel study, leadership opportunities, involvement in civic engagement encounters, and internships-that will help shape their transformative journey.
-Students will also find the names and qualifications of their guides and mentors, our faculty.
-Students will work closely with faculty members who take an active interest in their success and who will work to find ways to support and improve student learning.
+In addition, students will find the courses, as well as other experiences-such as travel study, leadership opportunities, involvement in civic engagement encounters, and internships-that will help shape their transformative journey.
+Students will also find the names and qualifications of their potential guides and mentors, our faculty members, who take an active interest in student success and who will work to find ways to support and improve learning.

 In the final analysis, no one learns by or for himself or herself alone.
-We all learn for others, for those who accompany us, and for those who come after us.
-What students learn and their process of learning will not only change the world, it will also be used to help improve the journey for others.
-You will already have an impact simply by blazing a trail of learning.
-It makes a difference that you are learning here.
+We learn for others, for those who accompany us, and for those who will come after us.
+What students learn and their process of learning not only changes the world, it also improves the journey for others.
+You will have an impact simply by blazing a trail of learning.
+It makes a difference that Woodbury is where you are learning.